Michaeltaakin/PROJECT_MIKE/project_01/README.md

 I deployed an additional EC2 instance in the private subnet.
 This instance does not receive a public IP and can only be accessed internally within the VPC, for example, through a bastion host or AWS Systems Manager.
 It simulates a backend server, such as a database or other internal service.

-This simulates a backend server such as a database or internal service.

 ![alt text](<screenshots/Screenshot 2025-12-10 212527.png>)